SystemsApproach/private5g/core.rst

 ------------------------

 There are two equally valid views of the Mobile Core.
-The Internet-centric view is that each instantiation of the Mobile Core serves as a router that connects a physical RAN (one of many possible access network technologies, not unlike WiFi) to the global Internet.
+The Internet-centric view is that each local instantiation of the Mobile Core (e.g., serving a metro area) acts as a router that connects a physical RAN (one of many possible access network technologies, not unlike WiFi) to the global Internet.
 In this view, IP addresses serve as the unique global identifier that makes it possible for any RAN-connected device to communication with any Internet addressable device or service.
 The 3GPP-centric view is that a distributed set of Mobile Cores (interconnected by one or more backbone technologies, of which the Internet is just one example) cooperate to turn a set of physical RANs into one logically global RAN.
 In this perspective, the IMSI burned into device SIM card serves as the global identifier that makes it possible for any two mobile devices to communicate with each other.

 Both of these perspectives are correct, but since broadband communication using Internet protocols to access cloud services is